anishpunaroor/CSE110-Lab1/index.md

 ```

 However, I actually prefer Java more for this reason; I think having more stringent rules, such as specific method signatures, makes it easier for me to understand the code.

+Currently, I am working on becoming mroe familiar with JavaScript, and I have been working with a variety of JavaScript frameworks such as Node.js, React, and Angular.
+I am also teaching myself Go, which has been pretty fulfilling so far.

 ## Personal Interests